Home › Blog › Customer Insight: Types, Benefits, Strategies, and Tools

 {Bonus read: 100+ Market Research Questions to Ask Your Customers}

 Nothing is better than a real-life example to understand something.
-So, let’s look at a case study of logistics company Lalamove and see how it used market research surveys to understand new markets through customer insights.
+So, let’s look at a case study of logistics company Lalamove and see how it used market research surveys to understand new markets through client insights.

 Case Study: Lalamove